osmocom/imsi-pseudo/README.md

 Kc.
 The applet triggers a refresh, which causes the SIM to do a new Location Update with the new IMSI.

+It is important, that the SIM does not invoke the IMSI detach procedure (TS 04.08 Section 4.3.4).
+This is controlled by the network.
+Otherwise it becomes trivial to correlate the detach of the old IMSI with the attach or Location Update of the new IMSI.

 ## Notes

 ### What if the SMS gets lost?